 The ridge and the historic oak tree known as The Vicars Oak at the crossroads of the A212 Church Road and A214 Westow Hill were used to mark parish boundaries.
 This has led to the Crystal Palace area straddling the boundaries of five London Boroughs; Bromley, Croydon, Lambeth, Southwark and Lewisham.
 The ancient boundary between Surrey and Kent passes through the area and from 1889 to 1965 the area lay on the south eastern boundary of the County of London.
 It included parts of Kent and Surrey until 1889 and then parts of Kent, London and Surrey between 1889 and 1965.

-For hundreds of years the area was occupied by the Great North Wood, an extensive area of natural oak forest that formed a wilderness close to the southern edge of the then expanding city of London.
+For many hundreds of years the Crystal Palace area was occupied by the Great North Wood, an extensive area of natural oak forest that formed a wilderness close to the southern edge of the then expanding city of London.
 The forest was a popular area for Londoners recreation right up to the 19th century, when it began to be built over.
 It was also a home of Gypsies, with some local street names and pubs recording the link.
-The area still retains vestiges of woodland.
+The area still retains areas of woodland, only much smaller and more scattered than the once dense North Wood.
 The third quarter of the 19th Century brought the Crystal Palace and the railways.

 The Crystal Palace was a cast iron and glass building originally erected in Hyde Park to house the Great Exhibition of 1851.
 Following the success of the exhibition, the palace was moved and reconstructed in 1854 in a modified and enlarged form in the grounds of the Penge Place estate at Sydenham Hill.
 The buildings housed the Crystal Palace School of Art, Science, and Literature and Crystal Palace School of Engineering.
 It attracted visitors for over seventy years.